cmur2/chef-openvpn/README.md

       }
     }

+The certificate files needed for the server should be placed in the cookbook's files directory (or via an overlay site-cookbooks directory that leaves the original cookbook untouched) as follows:

+* <config_name>-dh.pem - file containing Diffie Hellman parameters in .pem format
+* <config_name>-ca.crt - certificate authority (CA) file in .pem format
+* <config_name>.crt - local peer's signed certificate in .pem format
+* <config_name>.key - local  peer's  private  key in .pem format

 Each authentication mode requires you to specify your users database in a databag named '<config_name>-users' (dots transformed to underscores) that contains one item per user (id is the username).
 A user's password is stored at the 'pass' key.
 A user's certificate and key are stored at the 'cert' and 'key' keys in the databag item.

 ### users